Street trading licence

 - have a basic food hygiene/Level 2 certificate, or relevant experience of food preparation

-- trailers/food stalls must have suitable wash hand facilities, i.e. hot water, bowl, soap and towels
+- trailers/food stalls must have suitable hand wash facilities, i.e. hot water, bowl, soap and towels

 - trailers/food stalls must have a temperature probe to ensure the correct temperatures are maintained.

-We will inspect your trailer/set up to clarify the dimensions.
-In addition, you will be invited in for an interview to ensure all the requirements are fulfilled.
+You will be invited in for an interview to ensure all the requirements are fulfilled.

 Within 21days we will either grant the application or you will receive written notification of the outcome of your application.
 Food traders must conform to requirements set by Market Services and Environmental Health.